kreuks/liven/README.md

 - TELEGRAM_ACCESS_TOKEN

 ### TODO
-- Either find other wsgi for gunicorn replacement on heroku or fix gunicorn depecreated
+- Either find other wsgi for gunicorn replacement on heroku or fix gunicorn deprecated

 If you interested to build this bot in bahasa, don't hesitate to contact me.